ceilfors/ceilfors.github.io/_drafts/chef-cookbook-continuous-delivery.md

     You will need to make sure that Berksfile.lock is deleted before you run `berks install` command. `berks install` will not update Berksfile.lock.

-    You might ask why don't we just use `berks update` command.
+    You might ask why don't we just use `berks update` command in this step.
 The reason is because this command will require you to have Berksfile.lock to exist in your workspace, which is not necessarily true in a non-environment cookbook build.
     You can also run `berks install` then `berks update` on every build, but this will be a slower process